Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 __How to use the application DontQ.__

 ### Login Page
 The login page is the home page for businesses using the application.
-From there you can, get more information about DontQ, register a new business and sign in.
+From there they can read about DontQ, register a new business and sign in to get access to the control page.

 Home Page
 ![Login Page](state/static/images/home-page.png)